Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 Then, a solitary gunshot echoed from above, followed by two more.
 Klara’s voice rang out, sharp and clear, “Board’s up there.
 Move!”

 Their sprint gave way to a grueling ascent as they confronted the stairwell of the towering cathedral, a vertical challenge stretching high into the sanctuary’s heart.
-Marzanna’s new legs burned with each flight, her lungs demanding air as they pushed upward relentlessly.
-She kept a mental tally of the floors — one, two…ten — expecting swarms of guards to emerge at any turn.
+Marzanna’s legs burned with each flight, her lungs demanding air as they pushed upward relentlessly.
+She kept a mental tally of the floors—one, two...ten—expecting swarms of guards to emerge at any turn.

 Marzanna shot a glance at Klara.
 “Where are they?
-Should’ve faced more resistance by now.”
+Should’ve faced more resistance.”

 “They’re here,” Klara said, eyes fixed on the doors.
 “Waiting.”